amirkhan7javi/chainlink/README.md

 `make mockery`

-Using the `make mockery_install` command will install the correct version.
+Using the `make mockery` command will install the correct version.

 4. Build contracts: